 It has been my privilege to collaborate with accomplished people who are deeply into their work.

-I’ve been designer and programmer on major web projects that lasted for years: co-creator of artseensoho.com in the nineties, then webmaster for a small, elite clientele that included photographers Patrick Demarchelier and Robert Whitman as well as National Geographic adventurer, filmmaker and writer Jon Bowermaster and Vogue fashion editor Tonne Goodman.
+I’ve been designer and programmer and creative director on major web projects that lasted for years: co-creator, designer and programmer of artseensoho.com in the nineties, then designer, programmer and webmaster for a small, elite clientele that included photographers Patrick Demarchelier and Robert Whitman as well as National Geographic adventurer, filmmaker and writer Jon Bowermaster and Vogue fashion editor Tonne Goodman.
 Together we accomplished a lot, and broke new ground along the way.

 |I wore multiple hats for this early National Geographic project: web designer, graphic designer and programmer.
 In the early days of the web, dial-up bandwidth was narrow and restrictive, meaning that pictures and graphics had to be tiny little GIFS, minuscule by today’s standards.
 Getting things to look good was like an arcane science.
 Entire websites were designed to accommodate a postage-stamp computer screen resolution of 640 x 480 pixels.
 It was a lot of fun.|

 This home page (circa 1999) comes alive with multiple rollovers when the visitor’s cursor moves across the surface.
 It is structurally a very detailed graphic interface that was built on sound fundamentals – it works today just as it did years ago.
 As a designer-builder, I’m irked that much of my detailed, handmade work has been bumped offline by the march toward automation and do-it-yourself template solutions.
 Fortunately, my depth of experience is proving useful now that so much web design is through browser-based tools that don’t come to life unless they can be effectively tweaked.

 AWARDS: USA Today Hot Site; Wired Magazine Spotlight; Rockport Press, Best of the Web – Navigation; Communication Arts Web Site of the Week.